-Students at Method work on a variety of projects that make learning fun and engaging.
-In this area, we’ll list a number of projects students might work on while at Method.
-Examples include forming a restaurant, building a bridge, or making a video that could be used to promote the United States.
-All our projects are aligned with key components of curriculum so that learning is reinforced in a way that feels natural and seamless.
+Students at Method work on a variety of projects that make learning fun, engaging, and immersive.
+Some examples of projects that students worked on during 2016-2017 include designing a 3-dimensional biome, creating a creature based on the planet's habitat and how it's able to survive.
+Becoming an archaeologist and discovering artifacts of a historical figure where they present as the historical figure or archaeologist.
+All our projects are aligned with key components of the curriculum so that learning is reinforced in a way that feels natural and seamless.

 Method Schools believes Project Based Learning is an effective learning modality to engage students and assist in retention of critical content.
 We provide a rich and engaging educational experience for all student by combining Project Based Learning with the experiential and problem-solving approach.